1999AZZAR/Autonomous_Mobile_Manipulator/docs/deployment/raspberry_pi_setup.md

 # Raspberry Pi Setup Guide (ARM64)

-This comprehensive guide provides step-by-step instructions for configuring and deploying the LKS Robot Project on a Raspberry Pi 5 running Ubuntu Server 22.04 LTS (64-bit ARM).
+This comprehensive guide provides step-by-step instructions for configuring and deploying the Autonomous Mobile Manipulator on a Raspberry Pi 5 running Ubuntu Server 22.04 LTS (64-bit ARM).

 ## Table of Contents